BP : increases stake in solar energy firm Lightsource BP | MarketScreener

 Lightsource BP usually seeks corporate power purchase agreements for its renewable assets, which can provide years of visibility and stability of revenue.

-BP's investment will also simplify the joint venture structure as Lightsource BP seeks to accelerate its drive towards 10 gigawatts (GW) of developed assets by the end of 2023, the companies said.
+BP's investment will also simplify the joint venture structure as Lightsource BP seeks to accelerate its drive toward 10 gigawatts (GW) of developed assets by the end of 2023, the companies said.

 Lightsource BP currently has around 2 GW of renewable capacity globally.